How to register a death

 Who should register a death

-• the occupier or manager of the premises where the person died
+4. the occupier or senior member of staff where the person died for example a care home or hospital

 Registration service